What causes ear infections in children?

 - Pulling or tugging at one or both ears

 - Difficulty sleeping

 - Difficulty hearing soft sounds

 - Fever (more common in infants and toddlers)

 Your child's doctor will begin a diagnosis by asking you if your child has had a cold or sore throat.
-He will also ask if your child has shown any of the above symptoms.
-The doctor will then use an instrument called an otoscope to examine the child's eardrum for signs of infection.
+The doctor will also ask if your child has shown any of the above symptoms.
+The doctor will then use an instrument called an otoscope to examine the child's eardrum for signs of an ear infection.

 An ear infection usually goes away on its own but, if it doesn't, your child may need treatment.
 Most doctors will prescribe an antibiotic such as amoxicillin.
 It's important that your child takes the exact dosage over the full amount of time, even if symptoms improve.
-Your doctor may also recommend over-the-counter pain relievers such as ibuprofen or acetaminophen.
+Your doctor may also recommend over-the-counter medicine for ear infections with pain relievers such as ibuprofen or acetaminophen.

 The Centers for Disease Control and Prevention (CDC) recommends the following to help prevent ear infections in children:

 - Avoid exposing your child to secondhand smoke or air pollution